Caring for Contact Lenses and Glasses: What You Should Know

 2. Only using fresh solution when cleaning your lenses

-3. Let the lenses soak for the proper amount of time (4 – 6) hours
+3. Letting the lenses soak for the proper amount of time (4 – 6) hours

-4. Rinse your lenses with saline solutions after cleaning but before putting them back in
+4. Rinsing your lenses with saline solutions after cleaning but before putting them back in

 How to Care for Your Prescription Glasses

 Proper lens care is essential if you want your glasses to last a long time.
-To protect your lenses from unnecessary and accidental damage, make sure to:
+To protect your lenses from unnecessary and accidental damage, make sure to:prescription glasses laying on glasses cloth in a glasses case

 • Clean them regularly with warm water and a drop of dish soap